jgendron/FreeCodeCampDocumentation/javascriptlessons/javaScript.md

 #9 Waypoint: Use Bracket Notation to Find the NthtoLast Character in a String
 In order to get the last letter of a string, you can subtract one from the string's length.

-For example, you can get the value of the third-to-last letter of the var firstName = "Charles" string by using 'firstName[firstName.length - 3]'.
+For example, you can get the value of the third-to-last letter of the var firstName = "Charles" string by using `firstName[firstName.length - 3]`.

 Use bracket notation to find the second-to-last character in the lastName string.